-The new comers are small wineries, around 30 hectares, with wine cellars provided with modern technological equipment for the sake of quality, picking the grapes by hand, extreme attention to details, terroir and grape personality, small batches, premium wines, ancient Romanian grapes varieties and European classisc.
-State-of-the-art wine cellars in beautifully designed buildings perfect for wine travel.
-Winerist offers a 3 day guided wine tour that starts in Bucharest and and visits some of the wineries of the below (see tour).
+The newcomers are small wineries, around 30 hectares, with wine cellars provided with modern technological equipment for the sake of quality, picking the grapes by hand, extreme attention to details, terroir and grape personality, small batches, premium wines, ancient Romanian grapes varieties and European classic.
+State-of-the-art wine cellars in beautifully designed buildings are a perfect to visit on your wine holidays to Romania.
+Winerist offers a 3 day guided wine tour called the Romanian Wine Path.
+It starts in Bucharest and visits some of the wineries of the below.

 Avincis - The Symbol of Romanian Wine Renaissance